 There comes a time in the life of every small business when cash gets a little tight and decision makers look for outside sources of funding.

-What is invoice financing?
+What is invoice factoring?

-Invoice financing allows small business owners to reclaim control of their cash flow.
+That being the case, invoice financing allows small business owners to reclaim control of their cash flow.
 Instead of scrambling to put together money to pay bills each month, they get the peace of mind that comes with knowing funds are only just a click of the mouse or tap of the finger away.

 In addition to helping small business owners pay regular operating expenses, invoice financing services can also give companies enough padding to develop new products; launch new marketing initiatives; buy new equipment and technology; open additional locations; and remodel their storefronts, restaurants, and offices, among other things.

 Invoice factoring and invoice financing at a glance

 |Invoice Financing||Invoice Factoring|

 |Advance up to 100% of your unpaid invoices value||Yes||No|